FlyingDutchmanGames/battle_box/README.md

 - [ ] Enforce ASCII < 12 chars no spaces/special in names of everythin
 - [ ] Make the end turns the number of turns in the game
 - [ ] Switch bot tokens to user tokens
-- [ ] Have the game table have all the data about the game

 ### Nice to Haves